-The 2020 Classical Liberal Summer Seminar will include sessions on the Scottish Enlightenment and connections between Swedish and Scottish liberal traditions.
-The Summer Seminar has been cancelled, due to the Covid-19 pandemic.
+The 2021 Classical Liberal Summer Seminar will include further sessions on the Scottish Enlightenment and connections between Swedish and Scottish liberal traditions, but also more contemporary themes.

 The Seminar is led by: Daniel Klein, Professor, George Mason University and Ratio Institute and Björn Hasselgren, PhD, Timbro and Uppsala University.